 I was going to buy an air-cooled Porsche 911 in the early 2000’s but never did.
 Now the prices have doubled.
 Unfortunately for the real watch enthusiasts and collectors, I predict these 5-digit models will face similar future.
 Think about those classic cars like pristine Jag E-Types, SL Mercs and old Porsches.
 Soon you won’t see them on the road anymore because they become so expensive.
 In my view that’s not what a hobby should be.
 Cars are meant to be driven and sports watches meant to be worn.
 Hard.
 I never polish scratches off of my sports watches.
 Every scar make them more handsome.

 The recent price increases of the 5-digit models was the reason I wanted the Sea-Dweller.
 I have owned many Rolex watches but never a 16600.
 This was probably the last moment to buy one for a reasonable price.

 I own a 16610 and I think it’s one of the most perfect watch designs ever made.
-Almost.
-The cyclops ruin the lines and the no-date 14060 is even nicer.
-But the date feature on a watch is very practical and 16600 Sea-Dweller has that.
+But I still lust after 5513 or 14060 no-date and their pure, clean lines.
+But then again the date feature on a watch is very practical and 16600 Sea-Dweller has that.
 It’s “best of both worlds”.
 Plus it has a bit bulkier and thicker design which gives it just that small extra “wrist presence”.